MrYossu/Pixata.Utilities/Pixata.Functional/Readme.md

       // Do something with the customer
     },
     () => {
       // The customer wasn't found.
-Inform the user and feel smug that you didn't ahve to handle an NRE!
+Inform the user and feel smug that you didn't have to handle an NRE!
     });
 ```